-Sofia Aburto is the Senior Engagement Manager for the Comprehensive School Assistance Program.
+Sofia Aburto is a Senior Engagement Manager for WestEd.

-As a California state-approved School Assistance and Intervention Team lead, Aburto develops, supports, and monitors the implementation of school improvement plans in state-sanctioned elementary, middle, and high schools identified in need of improvement.
+As a California state-approved School Assistance and Intervention Team lead, Aburto develops, supports, and monitors the implementation of school improvement plans in state-sanctioned elementary, middle, and high schools that have been identified as in need of improvement.

 Prior to joining WestEd, Aburto worked closely with federal, state, district, and school staff in implementing school improvement provisions contained in several recent reauthorizations of the Elementary and Secondary Education Act.

-She has supported state departments in designing and training regional staff working with state-sanctioned schools; gathering survey information on federally funded services; and collecting, preparing, and disseminating information to districts and schools on comprehensive planning inclusive of Title I and English learner students through presentations and written reports.
+She has supported state departments in designing and training regional staff working with state-sanctioned schools; gathering survey information on federally funded services; and collecting, preparing, and disseminating information to districts and schools on comprehensive planning inclusive of Title I and students designated as English learners.